BlakeDonn/fashion_wars/README.md

 #### Homescreen

 - When a user gets to the homepage of "Fasion Wars" they are presented with three categories of skins they can choose to filter through.
-- When the categories are selected and ultimately the `Find skins!` button is clicked, their choice are passed through router to update the url
+- When the categories are selected and ultimately the `Find skins!` button is clicked, their choices are passed through router to update the url
 - This passing of the selected categories through router is how the filtering process begins

  <img src="https://i.imgur.com/QgJ3NB2.gif" alt="" height=100% width=80%/>